jo-valer/Networking/README.md

 • GOAL: GOAL: to enable RYU SDN controller to slice the network and then to dynamically re-allocate services in order to maintain desired QoS

-• Example 1: migrante a server to maximize throughtput via northbound script
+• Example 1: migrate a server to maximize throughtput via northbound script

 • Example 2: migrate a server to minimize delay via northbound script